 - Comfortable day pack

-- Supportive and grippy walking shoes (no thongs)
+- Supportive and grippy walking shoes or hiking shoes (no thongs)

 - Comfortable walking clothing, pants/shorts and a shirt